 If your rendered video from Resolve is missing audio, ensure that the box next to “Export Audio” is checked off in the “Render Settings” menu.
 To find this option, you must first click on “Audio” in the render settings.
 Also, make sure the “Output Track 1” is set against “Bus 1 “.

 Export MP4 in Small File Size: DaVinci Resolve

 The most effective way to reduce the file size of an MP4 in Resolve is by lowering the bitrate.
-However, using the H.265 (HEVC) codec instead of H.264 (AVC) will also help reduce the file size.
+In addition to that, using the H.265 (HEVC) codec instead of H.264 (AVC) can produce smaller file sizes of the same quality.

 How to Convert MOV to MP4 in DaVinci Resolve

 Converting a MOV file to an MP4 in DaVinci Resolve is done by rendering your project to an MP4.
 Simply, add the MOV file to the timeline, and head over to the “Deliver” page.
 Then in the “Render Settings” tab, you simply set “Format” against “MP4,” and click on “Add to Render Queue” > “Render All.”

 How to Export MP4 in 60 FPS: DaVinci Resolve?